Read time 5 minutes

 Go to “Control panel,” select “Credential Manager,” and clear any cached credentials.

 - Change the Registry for Modern Authentication.

-You can create or change the registry key so that Outlook start using the new authentication method for web services, such as EWS and Autodiscover.
-To do this follow the below steps:
+You can create or change the registry key so that Outlook starts using the new authentication method for web services, such as EWS and Autodiscover.
+To do this, follow the below steps:

 - Close MS Outlook and start Registry Editor by typing regedit.exe in the Run dialog box.

 - Find the appropriate registry path according to your Outlook version.
 In outlook 2016, you can find it here:

 - Now, click “Edit” in the menu tab and select “New,” and then click “DWORD Value.”

 - In the DWORD Value, type “AlwaysUseMSOAuthForAutoDiscover” and click “Modify.”

 - Now, type 1 in the value data box and click “Ok.”
 Exit registry editor to finish the process.